We are dedicated supporting our providers.

 If you are an Out of Network Provider, PsycHealth will continue to mail you your EOBs.

-If you have a problem with your ID/Password or any questions regarding this process please fill out our contact form.
+If you have a problem with your ID/Password or any questions regarding this process please send us an email to [email protected]

-Providers will no longer need to wait for mailing of payment to begin posting accounts because EOB will be available immediately after printing checks.
+Providers do not need to wait for mailing of payment to begin posting accounts because EOB are available immediately after printing checks.
 As a reminder printing checks is on 15th and 30th (31st).